MIKE9708/Srt-Synchronizer/README.md

 ```shell
   go run main.go -p /path/to/srt
 ```
-3. The result file will be found in the 'sync_subs' directory
+3. The result file will be found in the `sync_subs` directory